Border security dominates in New York special election to replace Rep. Santos

 The special election to fill the remainder of the term of expelled New York Republican Congressman George Santos has become the first test of the campaign strategy for Democrats in critical swing districts that could determine control of the House in November.

-Immigration politics have dominated the contest in this New York district that sits thousands of miles from the U.S. Border with Mexico.
-The race is between former Democratic Congressman Tom Suozzi, who served 3 terms in the House, and Nassau County Republican county legislator Mazi Melesa Pilip.
+Immigration politics have dominated the contest in this New York district that sits thousands of miles from the U.S. border with Mexico.
+The race is between former Democratic Congressman Tom Suozzi, who served three terms in the House, and Nassau County Republican county legislator Mazi Melesa Pilip.

 Candidates and outside groups have spent over $20 million in ads and get out the vote operations on this upcoming election.
 This time the partisan fight over immigration could be a precursor for the 2024 fight for the White House and the House.
 Supporters of both candidates voting early over the weekend pointed to border security as a leading issue.